Wednesday April 17, 2019

 7. Writing cross-platform tests

-One of the major issue in testing mobile apps is we have to write different test cases for Android and ioS.
+One of the major issue in testing mobile apps is we have to write different test scenario for Android and iOS.
 Having common tests can be a big benefit in terms of saving time and efforts.

 Though it gets much easier having the same set of test cases for both if your application is the same from a UI point-of-view.

 Read also : Testcafe Vs Selenium.
 Which is Better?

 Just make sure that the accessibility IDs on corresponding UI elements in each version of the app matches with each other.
 If it stands true, you can run the same test on both applications.
 Also, be sure your test sets up the appropriate capabilities for each platform.

 Based on different platforms, here are some more and little-known tips and tricks about Appium that can make your testing easier.